This post contains affiliate links. Please see our disclosure policy.

 Fatty fish may be more beneficial for blood sugar regulation than lean fish.
 Some seafood also contains heart healthy omega-3 fatty acids which are essential for us to get in our diets and can reduce the risk of heart disease – a common complication of diabetes.

-This 15-minute healthy teriyaki salmon salad recipe is an easy way to get started adding more seafood into your diet.
+This 15-minute healthy teriyaki salmon salad recipe is one of my favorite filling low-calorie meals and an easy way to get started adding more seafood into your diet.

 4. Mushrooms